 Below yoga sequence should be used as a guide by yoga teachers to create their own yoga class plans

-Yoga for Diabetes: Yoga Poses, Cues, Steps, and Breath Information
+Yoga for Diabetes: Yoga for Blood Sugar: Yoga Poses, Cues, Steps, and Breathing instructions

 Yoga Sequence Builder for Yoga Teachers: Plan your yoga classes, build yoga sequencing foundation with sequence guides, and get yoga sequencing ideas with daily yoga sequences and reference cues.